feature-engine/feature_engine/docs/user_guide/encoding/MeanEncoder.rst

+.. _mean_encoder:

+.. currentmodule:: feature_engine.encoding

 MeanEncoder
 ===========

-The MeanEncoder() replaces categories with the mean of the target per category.
+The :class:`MeanEncoder()` replaces categories with the mean of the target per category.
 For example, if we are trying to predict default rate, and our data has the variable city, with categories, London, Manchester and Bristol, and the default rate per city is 0.1, 0.5, and 0.3, respectively, the encoder will replace London by 0.1, Manchester by 0.5 and Bristol by 0.3.

+The motivation is to try and create a monotonic relationship between the target and the encoded categories.
+This tends to help improve performance of linear models.

+Let's look at an example using the Titanic Dataset.

 .. code:: python